cs3110/textbook/src/chapters/mut/refs.md

 ```

 In the implementation of `next_val`, there are two expressions separated by
-semi-colon.
+semicolon.
 The first expression, `counter := !counter + 1`, is an assignment
 that increments `counter` by 1.
 The second expression, `!counter`, returns the
 newly incremented contents of `counter`.